 Designed by: Dutch furniture designer Piet Hein Eek

-Use: Personal recording studio of cabaret musician Hans Liberg
+Usage: Personal recording studio of cabaret musician Hans Liberg

-Mobile and Modernist
+Mobile And Modernist

-Escape the Routine
+05. Escape The Routine

 Polyhedron